 Coronavirus | 6 Elements To Minimize Its Impact On Your Business

-With the rapid spike in outbreak of the coronavirus ( COVID -19 ), many aspects of daily and work life have been affected.
+With the rapid spike in the outbreak of the coronavirus ( COVID -19 ), many aspects of daily and work life have been affected.
 This has had a direct impact in the way business is carried out.
-Face to face meeting are being frequently cancelled with online meetings, call and email now becoming the preffered mode of communication.
+Face to face meetings are being frequently canceled with online meetings, call and email now becoming the preferred mode of communication.
 Many companies have shut factories, offices and major industry events like Facebook’s F8, the Geneva Motor Show, Google I/O and Mobile World Congress continue to be called off because of the outbreak.

-We understand that with increased growth and coverage of the virus, many questions have risen.
+We understand that with increased growth and coverage of the virus, many questions have arisen.

 Below we have listed 6 elements we believe can be added to your organisation to help minimize the impact of the virus on your business.
 Note that all 6 elements are interlinked and work best when they are combined.